Axiomatisation for an asynchronous epistemic logic with sending and receiving messages: Axiomatisation

 We have now all the ingredients to present our axiomatisation for AA$^\ast$.

 \begin{definition}[Axiomatisation AA$^\ast$] The axiomatisation \textbf{AA$^\ast$} is composed of the axioms and rules in Table \ref{AAstar}.

 \end{definition}

 As for epistemic modalities, we have a distribution axiom and a necessitation rule for dynamic modalities.
-Axiom T ($K_a \phi \imp \phi$) for knowledge factivity is here prefixed by $\emp$ because epistemic modalities display equivalence relations in the initial model --- \emph{i.e.} with the empty history --- only.
+Axiom T ($K_a \phi \imp \phi$) for knowledge factivity is here prefixed by $\emp$ because epistemic modalities display equivalence relations in the initial model---\emph{i.e.} with the empty history---only.
 Indeed, while axioms 4 and 5 are both $\ast$-valid, axiom T (as well as axiom B ($p \imp K_a \Ka p$) that corresponds to symmetry) is only $\epsilon$-valid.
 Axioms (Exec!$_i$) express executability conditions for histories and represent the properties of the agreement relation.
-In particular, (Exec!$_1$) represents the constraint that a formula can be announced if, and only if, it is true; and (Exec!$_3$) expresses the fact that any word that is not a history, here such that $|\alpha|_a > |\alpha|_!$, is not executable.
+In particular, (Exec!$_1$) represents the constraint that a formula can be announced if and only if it is true; and (Exec!$_3$) expresses the fact that any word that is not a history, here such that $|\alpha|_a > |\alpha|_!$, is not executable.
 (Perm!) corresponds to atomic permanence: announcements do not change the atoms truth value.
-Finally, ($\emp$!) is obtained from \textbf{AA} axiom (A7) by $\emp$-prefixing and rule (R$^\ast$) from Proposition \ref{propLinkValiditiesforAxiomatisation}.
-As usual, rule (MP) is the so-called \emph{modus ponens}.
+Finally, ($\emp$!) is obtained from \textbf{AA} by prefixing axiom (A7): $[\alpha]K_a \phi \leftrightarrow [\alpha]\F \lor \bigwedge_{\alpha \view \beta} K_a [\beta]\phi$ with $\emp$: this is a typical case where $\ast$-validities are reduced to $\epsilon$-validities through the use of formula $\emp$.
+As for the rules, the so-called \emph{modus ponens} (MP) and the necessitation rules (NecK) and (Nec!) are as expected, while (R$^\ast$) is an infinitary rule that provides the first necessary step towards reducing $\ast$-validities to $\epsilon$-validities, following Proposition \ref{propLinkValiditiesforAxiomatisation}.